 YEGCL provides guarantees of loans granted by commercial banks in the PRC to unrelated third-party individuals who have obtained the loans to purchase automobiles equipped with diesel engines produced by Yuchai.
-During the years ended December 31, 2004, 2005 and 2006, YEGCL guaranteed borrowings of Rmb7,422, Rmb153,538 and Rmb88,991 (US\$12,974), respectively.
-YEGCL did not issue any such guarantees prior to 2004.
+During the years ended December 31, 2005 and 2006, YEGCL guaranteed new borrowings of Rmb153,538 and Rmb88,991, respectively.
+YEGCL ceased issuing guarantees on new borrowings from late 2006.
 The guarantees cover the entire principal amount of the loan, which generally has a term of one to two years with equal monthly or quarterly installment payments by the borrower.
 The guarantees are secured by cash deposits from the individual to YEGCL and by the automobile.
 In the event of defaults on payment, YEGCL would be required under its guarantee to make payments to the banks on behalf of the borrowers.

-In return for issuing the guarantee, YEGCL receives a premium fee ranging from 2% to 8% of the loan amount for the years ending December 31, 2005 and 2006, respectively, which is considered to be the fair value of YEGCL's guarantee at its inception and is recorded as a liability in accordance with the provisions of FIN 45.
-The Group received Rmb239, Rmb4,268 and Rmb4,250 (US\$620) of premium fees in 2004, 2005 and 2006, respectively, which are included in "Accrued expenses and other liabilities" and recognized as revenue on a straight line basis over the terms of the respective guarantee.
-Guarantee fee recognized as revenue in 2004, 2005 and 2006 amounted to Rmb14, Rmb1,167 and Rmb4,718 (US\$688), respectively.
-As of December 31, 2004, 2005 and 2006, deferred guarantee fee revenue amounted to Rmb224, Rmb3,326 and Rmb2,858 (US\$417), respectively.
+In return for issuing the guarantee, YEGCL receives a premium fee ranging from 1% to 3% of the loan amount for the years ending December 31, 2005, 2006 and 2007, respectively, which is considered to be the fair value of YEGCL's guarantee at its inception and is recorded as a liability in accordance with the provisions of FIN 45.
+The Group received Rmb4,268, Rmb4,250 and Rmb nil (US\$nil) of premium fees in 2005, 2006 and 2007, respectively, which are included in "Accrued expenses and other liabilities" and recognized as revenue on a straight line basis over the terms of the respective guarantee.
+Guarantee fees recognized as revenue in 2005, 2006 and 2007 amounted to Rmb1,167, Rmb4,718 and Rmb2,176 (US\$318), respectively.
+As of December 31, 2005, 2006 and 2007, deferred guarantee fee revenue amounted to Rmb3,326, Rmb2,858 and Rmb682 (US\$100), respectively.

 Subsequent to initial measurement and recognition of the liability for YEGCL's obligations under with these loan guarantees, management evaluates YEGCL's guarantee portfolio and accounts for potential loss contingencies associated with the guarantees based on the estimated losses resulting from known and expected defaults.
 Each guarantee is secured by a cash deposit from the borrower and a security interest in the automobile purchased by the borrower.
-As of December 31, 2005 and 2006, YEGCL had gross receivables of Rmb3,257 and Rmb26,896 (US\$3,921), respectively, relating to payments made by YEGCL to the banks in conjunction with loans that had been defaulted and to be recovered from the individual borrowers.
-YEGCL recorded a bad debt allowance in the amount of Rmb1,253 and Rmb12,467 (US\$1,818) at December 31, 2005 and 2006 respectively.
-The net receivable amount of Rmb2,004 (US\$249) and Rmb15,189 (US\$2,214), is included in "Other receivables" in the accompanying consolidated balance sheets (See Note 13).
+As of December 31, 2006 and 2007, YEGCL had gross receivables of Rmb26,896 and Rmb20,162 (US\$2,950), respectively, relating to payments made by YEGCL to the banks in conjunction with loans that had been defaulted and to be recovered from the individual borrowers.
+YEGCL recorded a bad debt allowance in the amount of Rmb12,467 and Rmb9,722 (US\$1,422) for other receivables, and Rmb2,611 and Rmb1,119 for potential losses associated with the guarantee at December 31, 2006 and 2007 respectively.
+The net receivable amount of Rmb15,189 and Rmb10,440 (US\$1,528), is included in "Other receivables, net" in the accompanying consolidated balance sheets (See Note 13).